How to Start a Podcast – Ultimate Guide in 5 Steps

 51% of the US population have listened to a podcast.

-32% of the US population listen to podcasts at least every month.
+32% of the US population listens to podcasts at least every month.

-22% of the US population listen to podcasts weekly.
+22% of the US population listens to podcasts weekly.

 6% of the US population are avid podcast fans.
 And these numbers are growing.

 - 18 – 24 year olds make up 18% of the podcasting audience